 The Ljubljana Puppet Theatre (LPT) is the main Slovenian puppet theatre staging puppet and drama performances for children, youngsters and adults.
 Its predominant target audiences are children and young people.
 The public institution was established in 1948 (as the City Puppet Theatre).
 In its work, the LPT builds on the hundred-year tradition of Slovenian puppetry.

 With the establishment of the Museum of Puppetry at the Ljubljana Castle, the LPT officially became the caretaker of this precious, century-old heritage.
 The theatre manages five regular and several smaller, occasional venues.
 At these venues, which offer seating for approximately one thousand people, it produces fifteen premieres a year and is visited by around 110,000 spectators.

-The second festival organised by the LPT, which takes place every even-numbered year, is the LUTKE International Puppet Festival.
+It organizes a festival, which takes place every even-numbered year – LUTKE International Puppet Festival.
 This festival brings the best foreign puppet to Slovenia productions and promotes all kinds of contemporary interdisciplinary and genre developments.

 In addition to its regular programme, the LPT has in recent years developed a special programme profile for emerging artists and forms named BiTeater.
 This programme includes experimental productions which enrich the medium of puppet theatre with other artistic registers.
 BiTeater traces the limits of LPT’s performative variety, which ranges from cultivating the marionette tradition to contemporary problem plays for youth.